JBlitzar/chest-xray/NOTES.md

   - Inefficient data handling because of spooky pytorch type errors.
 Saving to a cache instead.
   - Simple CNN with ReLU for now.
   - Used BCELoss, other small tweaks
+  - Letting it run, looks good!
+Acc is high.
+  - Acc 0.82, put residuals in the code for later.
+  - This is `runs/test1`.